 - Prepare your data to become machine-readable

 - Breakthrough data silos and resolve data discrepancies faster

 - Provide an entire view of an enterprise’s information landscape (data federation)

 - Improve database queries in both efficiency and quality

 Fluree is a semantic RDF graph database with native support for W3C data standards.
 Organizations building on Fluree’s data platform gain the instant benefit of interoperability with other standards-based systems.

 Fluree’s ledger files are persisted in the RDF data format standard, a W3C standard designed to promote universal data interoperability even when underlying schemas differ.
 As a result, data interoperability in Fluree is native, enabling linked data, shared vocabularies, inference, ontologies, decentralized identifiers, and verifiable credentials.
 Complex and multi-modal queries of data can not only interoperate across various Fluree ledgers and data stores but can interoperate globally with any other data built on the same W3C standards.

 Fluree’s extensible metadata model (RDF ++) also allows for FAIR principles of data management (making data and metadata Findable, Accessible, Interoperable, and Reusable).

 Thanks for taking the time to read about semantic interoperability, the second layer in Fluree’s Data-Centric Architecture.
-Next month, we’ll cover Data-Centric Security.
+Check out our post on the next layer, Data-Centric Security.